AstraBert/RREQUESTED/README.md

 As said, it was specifically taylored on ONT reads and was tested on them, but nothing prevents you to use it (cautiously) also with NGS or PacBio reads.

 ### -Installation
+Follow instructions in [install.sh](./scripts/install.sh) to view a comprehensive guide and set up everything.

 To run the program, you will need `pandas` and `edlib` installed, at least in your working environment; if you haven't got them yet, please download the required packages at the following links:
 - [pandas](https://pandas.pydata.org/)
 - [edlib](https://pypi.org/project/edlib/)